Wazuh Docker utilities

 Wazuh service data volumes

-You can set Wazuh configuration and log files to exist outside their containers.
+You can set Wazuh configuration and log files to exist outside their containers on the host system.
 This allows the files to persist after containers are removed, and you can provision custom configuration files to your containers.

 services: